 The prices presented are final costs unless fuel prices increase or if other new fees are imposed by the government.
 Supplier will provide the information to Medair as soon as they are notified of the change.

 Medair will be invoiced by Supplier the workday after the service has been provided.
 Supplier will make every effort to comply with these dates.
-The invoice shall have a serial number; flight reference number provided by Medair (FAR-number) and be accompanied by the Medair flight waybill.
+The invoice shall have a serial number; flight reference number provided by Medair (PO-number) and be accompanied by the Medair flight waybill.

 Medair will pay Supplier by Bank transfer / Cheque approximately within 30 days from the date of the invoice.
 Medair will make every effort to comply with these dates.